Optimizing your images is an important next step once you have found the ones you want to use on your page or post.

 Choose the Right File Name

 Instead, name them something meaningful BEFORE uploading them to your page or post.
 If it’s a sunset at the beach, name it beach-sunset.jpg.
-This will tell Google immediately what the image is.
+This will tell Google immediately that the image is the sunset at the beach.
+You could add the location as well, ie beach-sunset-seaside.jpg and then if someone searches for a sunset of the beach at Seaside, they will find your image, and ultimately your website.

 Scale the Image for SEO